liweinan/liweinan.github.io/_posts/2024-02-23-rust-diesel.md

 ---
-title: Using the customized struct to map the joined queries result with Rust Diesel
+title: Using the customized struct to map the SQL query result with Rust Diesel
 ---

 Sometimes we need to use Diesel[^diesel] to do raw SQL query and map the result to a customized struct.
 To show the usage of this scenario, I have provided an example here: